-If you visit this address with a web browser you should get a web page with Hello, World! response
+If you visit this address with a web browser you should get a web page with Hello, World! output.

-For Django, you should first generate a project with
+For Django, you should first generate a project (After installing Django) with the following command:

-Then change your settings.py to include this app in Installed Apps array.
+settings.py to include this app in the Installed Apps array.

 from django.http import HttpResponse def index(request): return HttpResponse("Hello, World!")

-After that you should open your project urls.py file and add an url mapping for this view function
+urls.py file and add an URL mapping for this view function:

 from django.conf.urls import url from . import views urlpatterns = [ url(r'^$', views.index, name='index'), ]